TimothyDelille/timothydelille.github.io/_content/stanford_cs228_probabilistic_graphical_modeling.md

 Having $$q$$ follow a uniform distribution collapses to plain Monte Carlo.

 ### Normalized importance sampling
+When estimating fraction of two probabilities (e.g. a conditional proba), if we sample each proba separately, errors compound and variance can be high.
+If we use the same samples to evaluate the fraction, estimator is biased but asymptotically unbiased and we avoid the issue of compounding errors.

 See [notes on website](https://ermongroup.github.io/cs228-notes/inference/sampling/)

 ### Markov Chain Monte Carlo